 AI security is more than cameras with better software.
 The future lies in autonomous incident response, a layered approach that combines automated deterrence, escalation, and intervention when necessary.

-AI security towers like ROSA and mobile units like RIO detect unauthorized presence and issue immediate voice-down warnings, flash visual deterrents, and activate escalation messages to stop intrusions.
+Autonomous deterrence prevents incidents before they escalate.
+AI security towers like ROSA and mobile units like RIO detect unauthorized presence and issue immediate voice-down warnings.

-If an individual doesn’t comply, AI systems determine the level of risk and escalate accordingly.
 This could involve alerting an on-site security officer, contacting law enforcement, or dispatching a robotic response unit.

-When an event requires human intervention, AI can serve as the first point of contact.
 Solutions like SARA (Speaking Autonomous Responsive Agent) use conversational AI to interact with individuals, provide instructions, and assess the situation before escalating to a human operator.

 This phased approach ensures faster responses, reduced security costs, and more effective incident management.